How To Replace Brake Calipers

 - Once the caliper is installed, move the brake hose into its original position and tighten to the proper torque.

 - Everything should now be reinstalled.

 Next you'll need to "bleed" the system.
-This makes sure that you only have brake fluid in the brake lines and in the caliper.
-If there is any air left in the system, it will compress when you step on the brake pedal, giving you a mushy feel to your brakes, and poor stopping performance.
+This ensures that you only have brake fluid in the brake lines and the caliper.
+If there is any air left in the system, it will compress when you step on the brake pedal, giving you a mushy feel to your brakes and causing poor stopping performance.

 There are a couple of different ways to bleed brakes, but the result is the same.
 By using a one-man vacuum style kit, it can be done by one person.
 If you have a buddy who is able to lend a hand, all you need is a foot of hose and a clear jar.